psxio/psx.market/replit.md

 ## Overview
-Create.psx is a Web3 marketplace with dual token incentives designed to connect premium builders with clients in the memecoin and broader crypto space.
+port444 is a Web3 marketplace with dual token incentives designed to connect premium builders with clients in the memecoin and broader crypto space.
 The platform is open to all users, but offers exclusive benefits and reduced fees to $CREATE and $PSX token holders.
 The platform features comprehensive builder profiles, service listings, category-based browsing, administrative tools, legal compliance, robust builder onboarding, and AI-powered builder discovery and matching.
-The long-term ambition is to establish Create.psx as the leading hub for Web3 talent, integrating secure on-chain payments and advanced project management functionalities.
+The long-term ambition is to establish port444 as the leading hub for Web3 talent, integrating secure on-chain payments and advanced project management functionalities.

 ## User Preferences
 - Default theme: Dark mode with purple/cyan branding